OSGeo/gdal/doc/source/tutorials/raster_dtm_tut.rst

 .. note::

-    To run spatial operations like clipping, your GDAL installation must include the :term:`GEOS` dependency.
-On UNIX systems you can verify this using the :ref:`gdal-config` program (not available on Windows).
+    To perform spatial operations such as clipping, your GDAL installation must be built with the :term:`GEOS` (Geometry Engine - Open Source) dependency.
+    You can verify this using the GDAL Python library provided in the GDAL Conda environment.

     .. code-block:: bash

-        gdal-config --dep-libs
-        # the output should include -lgeos_c
+        # if GEOS is installed the following will output the GEOS version number
+        $ python -c "from osgeo import ogr; print(ogr.GetGEOSVersionMajor())" 3

     If GEOS is not installed, you may encounter errors like the following: